ASTRA: Let Arbitrary Subjects Transform in Video Editing: Conclusion

 \section{Conclusion}

-We presented IMAGEdit, a training free framework for video editing with any number of subjects that changes designated categories.
-IMAGEdit provides robust multimodal conditioning and precise mask motion sequences through two key components, a prompt guided multimodal alignment module and a prior based mask retargeting module.
-By leveraging the understanding and generation capabilities of large pretrained models, these components produce aligned multimodal signals and time consistent masks that effectively remedy insufficient prompt side conditioning and overcome mask boundary entanglement in crowded scenes.
-The framework then conditions a pretrained mask driven video generator to synthesize the edited video.
-IMAGEdit is plug and play with a wide range of mask driven backbones and consistently improves overall performance.
-Extensive experiments on the new multi subject benchmark MSVBench verify that IMAGEdit surpasses state of the art methods.
-Code, dataset, and weights will be released to support further research.
+~ We presented ASTRA, a training-free framework designed to facilitate seamless categorical transformations across an arbitrary number of subjects in video editing.
+To achieve this, ASTRA introduces two core components: a prompt guided multimodal alignment module and a prior based mask retargeting module.
+By harnessing the robust capabilities of large pretrained models, these modules generate precise multimodal conditions and temporally consistent mask sequences.
+This synergistic approach effectively resolves insufficient prompt side constraints and mitigates mask boundary entanglement in densely populated scenes.
+Crucially, ASTRA operates as a versatile plug-and-play architecture that seamlessly integrates with diverse mask-driven video generators to consistently elevate overall editing performance.
+Extensive evaluations on our newly established multi-subject benchmark, MSVBench, confirm that ASTRA significantly outperforms current state of the art methods.
+While effective, ASTRA relies on external mask and depth priors, which may introduce localized artifacts under extreme occlusions.
+Additionally, the computational overhead of DiT backbones limits real-time application, motivating future work on feature distillation.

-This supplementary material provides extended details for the methodology and experiments presented in the main paper.
-Section~\ref{app:dataset} details the MSVBench dataset.
-Section~\ref{app:metric} describes the computation of the CM-Err metric.
-Section~\ref{app:exp} reports additional results, including evaluations on extra datasets, broader qualitative comparisons, and further examples of scalable applications.
-Section~\ref{app:future} discusses potential avenues for future research.